nuuuwan/news_lk3_data/README.md

 The Supreme Court has issued an interim order preventing the implementation of Gazette notification issued by Wildlife Minister Pavithra Wanniarachchi, which de-gazetted a section of the Vidataltivu Nature Reserve in Wilpattu to allocate it for a prawn farm project.

+The Supreme Court issued this order while allowing the hearing of a petition filed by several environmental organizations.

+The order stated that this interim order will remain in effect until the hearing of the petition is concluded.

 In May, an extraordinary gazette had been issued de-gazetting a section of the Vidataltivu Nature Reserve to set up an aquaculture industrial park.

 The aquaculture industrial park will reportedly be used for the farming of various species including marine finfish, crabs and exotic species of shrimp in a Public Private Partnership.

-The gazette issued by Minister of Wildlife and Forest Resources Conservation Pavithradevi Wanniarachchi, had noted that the area specified in the appendix of the gazette will no longer be designated as part of the Vidataltivu Nature Reserve.

-However, the Center for Environmental Justice (CEJ) had filed a petition with the Supreme Court challenging the government’s decision.

 ...